sallem/iterative-agentic-rag/Readme.md

 This architecture has been developped for the NVIDIA Developper Contest (https://developer.nvidia.com/llamaindex-developer-contest) with LlamaIndex.

 We chose the [LlamaIndex](https://github.com/run-llama/LlamaIndexTS) Typescript version in order to test the TS version of the framework.
-This is really easy to use and it makes it easier to integrate LLM component into web infrastructures.
+This is really easy to use and it makes it easier to integrate LLM component into existing web infrastructures.

 ## 🔎 Quality evaluation